RACHA011/rachavoting/app-ideas.md

 // in the candidate service change is the aproval methord to fetch all waiting for aproval not and not all people not varified

 edit the roles for party creation

 update the party status

 if vice presidents cant create a party if they try to access the page they will not be allowed to do any this further

 make a mapping for saving images

 change party model an orgination not a party then

 for now i will not consider if a party is registered or not

 add ratelimiting feed backs

- my website doesnt handle errors very well
-    - so add error handling method
-    - make sure that data is not tempered whith (i used valid without any validation)
+my website doesnt handle errors very well - so add error handling method - make sure that data is not tempered whith (i used valid without any validation)

 use Luhn algorithm algosithm to varify the id

+- for voting regsiteration the user have to varify the email in less than 5 min and also for registration make sure that you take 15 min (i should make the minutes in the backend exacltly 15 minates 5 minates)